 I began fighting at a housing project boxing gym.
 Over time, it helped me outgrow the (minor-league) street gang I'd co-founded at age nine and the fast track to a life of crime, early death, or prison that too many of my childhood friends ended up on.

-Ultimately, I learned firsthand the twisted morality of a criminal's mind that now – along with today's science – illuminates my lessons for innocent prey, as shown throughout criminal minds overview.
+Ultimately, I learned up close the twisted morality of a criminal's mind that now – along with today's science – illuminates my lessons for innocent prey, as shown throughout criminal minds overview.

 I was the only white there.
 Our father-figure was the top boxing coach in Detroit back then, the quietly dignified, wise, and kind John Brown.
 Race was irrelevant – all that really mattered was your heart – your desire to fight three l-o-n-g rounds per day (Kronk rounds were four minutes each).